canxin121/Async-Poe-Client/README.md

 - `url_botname: str` - The URL name of the bot.

-Returns:\
+Returns:
-A dictionary containing all chat records and partial information of the bot.
+A dictionary containing some chat messages and partial information of the bot.

 ```python
 data = await poe_client.get_botdata(url_botname="578feb1716fe43f")